john-fueled/mkdocs-vercel-test/documentation/docs/index.md

 ![Vercel Root Directory settings](images/vercel-settings-root-directory.jpg)

 Optional: Toggle the "Include source files outside of the Root Directory in the Build Step" off if you only need the contents in `/documentation`.

+## Vercel Preview Links

+When a PR is open, Vercel will also build a preview link of the documentation.